 Category Description Scoring Weight Metro Vision alignment Will a study of this corridor advance overarching themes and outcomes outlined in Metro Vision?
 0 - Not discussed or no impact.
 5 - The project has clearly defined goals tied to Metro Vision themes and could help make a significant impact.
 10% Alignment with RTP priorities Will this corridor study advance goals outlined in the RTP, in particular safety, regional transit, multimodal options and air quality?
 Is this project or priority specifically identified in the plan?
 Is this corridor identified in a sub-plan like Taking Action on Regional Vision Zero or Coordinated Transit Plan?
 0 - Not discussed or no impact.
-5 - The project has clearly defined goals tied to Metro Vision themes RTP priorities and could help make a significant impact.
-25%

-Category Description Scoring Weight Benefit to marginalized communities Will this project provide benefits to disproportionately impacted marginalized communities in the region?
-0 - This project will not benefit marginalized populations_communities_or will negatively impact marginalized populations_communities.
-5 - This project will have a large positive benefit to DICmarginalized communities.
-The majority of the project benefits are in a state-defined disproportionately impacted community_DIC.
-The area around this project has a high density of marginalized communities (per the DRCOG Equity Index).DIC 10% Regional impact Does this corridor provide key regional transportation and community connections for the region?
+5 - The project has clearly defined goals tied to RTP priorities and could help make a significant impact.
+25% Benefit to marginalized communities Will this project provide benefits to marginalized communities in the region?
+0 - This project will not benefit marginalized communities or will negatively impact marginalized communities.
+5 - This project will have a large positive benefit to marginalized communities.
+The majority of the project benefits are in a statedefined disproportionately impacted community.
+The area around this project has a high density of marginalized communities (per the DRCOG Equity Index).
+10%

+Category Description Scoring Weight Regional impact Does this corridor provide key regional transportation and community connections for the region?
 0 - This is a local corridor with limited to no impacts for the region.
 5 - This is a critical corridor for many people in the region.
 20% Readiness Is this corridor study ready to proceed?
 Is this project in an earlier RTP staging period?
 Is there a coalition of regional partners and local jurisdictions prepared to support this study?
 0 - Improvements to this corridor are not urgently needed, it appears in a later staging period in the RTP and/or there is limited support from regional and local partners.
-5 - This project is in an early RTP staging period and prioritized by local and regional partners.
-20%

-Category Description Scoring Weight Planning need Is there a clear need to conduct this transportation planning effort?
+5 - This project is in an early RTP staging period and is supported and prioritized by local and regional partners.
+20% Planning need Is there a clear need to conduct this transportation planning effort?
 Are there urgent transportation challenges on this corridor?
 Are there barriers to regional collaboration on this corridor?
 Is this corridor key to the future of the region's transportation system?
 0 - Little to no urgent need for a study on this corridor led by DRCOG.
 5 - Significant need for planning support to advance regional priorities on this corridor and/or address urgent mobility challenges.
 15%

-The recommended corridor(s) will be considered by the DRCOG Transportation Advisory Committee, Regional Transportation Committee and finally-the Board of Directors.
+The recommended corridor(s) will be considered by the DRCOG Transportation Advisory Committee, Regional Transportation Committee and the Board of Directors.
 The Board of Directors' action represents final project selection.

-The most current version of this guideline document will be available publicly on the setaside webpage.
+The most current version of this guideline document will be available publicly on the set-aside webpage.
 Prior to opening a proposal solicitation, DRCOG staff will post the necessary form(s) and any other resource information for interested stakeholders publicly on the set-aside webpage, along with contact information for nominating jurisdictions to reach out with any questions.
 A link to this webpage will be included with any notices sent out to alert potential stakeholders to the location of these resources.
-This information should remain available at least until the opening of the next proposal solicitation, and the webpage may remain publicly available as an archive for future reference after this point.
-Active corridor plans may maintain their own webpages, but should be linked through the main Transportation Corridor Planning webpage which will serve as a centralized landing page for the program.
+Active corridor plans may maintain their own webpages but should be linked through the main Transportation Corridor Planning webpage which will serve as a centralized landing page for the program.